Make Sure the Retirement Crisis Doesn't Happen to You

 A large part of increased productivity is because the Internet and other technology solutions allow workers to produce more with the same amount of effort.
 The U.S. labor force must increase production faster than their incomes rise to stay competitive with foreign workers.
 This leads to a lower standard of living in the U.S. in the long term as wages equalize.

-One-quarter of American workers make less than $10 per hour, which creates an income below the poverty line.
+Many American workers earn income below the poverty line.
 Meanwhile, the top 1% of workers earned more in income than the bottom 40% of workers.
 This was in 2005 when the economy was still booming.
 Now that the economy isn't doing so well, the bottom 40% is really feeling it.
 How can Americans plan for retirement when there is such income inequality?

 A shocking 80% of Americans cannot afford to retire at all.
 One reason is the CEO pay is now 208 times that of the average worker.
 This has increased since 1980.
 That's when CEO pay was "only" 42 times the average worker.
 In other words, income inequality has gotten worse.
 Between 2000 and 2006, average wages remained flat despite an increase in worker productivity of 15%, while corporate profits increased 13% per year.

 A second reason is, during the housing boom, Americans used their home as an ATM, using home equity to purchase cars and furniture.
 Now that the boom is over, half of all Americans are under some kind of mortgage stress.
 In addition, the real estate "boom and bust" also destroyed many jobs—half of the jobs created between 2000 and 2005 were real estate related.